imsuprem/toy_robot_simulator/README.md

 A sample unit test is also provided in ToyRobot.Specs/RobotSimulatorTests.cs as in a practical scenario sometimes an admixture of BBD and TDD approach is required, BDD to build the right thing and TDD to build the thing right.

 ToyRobotSimulator is the main class library where the code resides.
-As we see that commands can be issued to the robot and then the robot acts on it, the Command Pattern to buuild the commands looked the right choice, it makes it easy to add any new commands in future.
-As there is a repetitive mechanism in processing of commands, e.g. check if command is executable and valid, check if command will not cause the robot to fall etc. Template Mathod could be used in future to enforce certain behaviours to be implemented for each command.
+As we see that commands can be issued to the robot and then the robot acts on it, the Command Pattern to build the commands looked the right choice, it makes it easy to add any new commands in future.
+As there is a repetitive mechanism in processing of commands, e.g. check if command is executable and valid; check if command will not cause the robot to fall etc. Template Method could be used in future to enforce certain behaviours to be implemented for each command.

-The Commander knows about the Table and Robot and has the responsibility to Create the correct concrete Command object based on the command string passed.
-Now each concrete command is a self sufficient entity in itself that has a responsibility of executing the command on the Robot.
+The Commander knows about the Table and Robot and has the responsibility to create the correct concrete Command object based on the command string passed.
+Now each concrete command is a self-sufficient entity in itself that has a responsibility of executing the command on the Robot.
 This takes care of a hypothetical scenario where we want to decouple Command Dispatcher and Command Processor through a message bus.
-Command objetcs are pushed to a Message Bus and a Command Processor process them accordingly.
+Command objects are pushed to a Message Bus and a Command Processor process them accordingly.

 ## Setup